leaest/dsta-2025-2/reports/report_milestone4.md

 Training and validation metrics are logged using the official W&B Keras integration.
 Since the newer packages use a different import call: `wandb.integration.keras` as noted in their updated documentation[https://docs.wandb.ai/models/integrations/keras?utm_source=chatgpt.com]

 Furthermore, it was necessary to adjust the `neuralnet_training.py`.
 On the one hand a argument to log the metrics (`callbacks=[WandbMetricsLogger()]`) was added in the `model.fit()`-function.
 On the other hand the code was changed so that now all hyperparameters are  defined in the Weights & Biases configuration in the `main.py` and are passed directly to the training.
 This ensures consistency and makes it easier to play around with the hyperparameters.

+Lastly, a code snipped was added that saves the predictions from the model of a run to a csv-file and automatically uploads it to W&B.

 **Login settings**
 To ensure that the login credentials remain secret but still work with the `Dockerfile` several steps were necessary.